-Although not as flashy as newer varieties, native plants are needed as host and nectar plants for butterflies, bees and birds.
+Native plants are a critical source of food for our songbirds, bees, butterflies and other pollinators.
 As they forage for their own sustenance bees pollinate one out of every three bites of food we consume.
-Think apples, almonds, blueberries, cherries, avacados, peaches, strawberries, cucumbers, onions and many more of the fruits and veggies that we enjoy.
-Native plants provide habitat, shelter and food for bees, butterflies, birds and other wildlife.
-For more information on these important pollinators go to The Million Pollinator Project.
+Think apples, almonds, blueberries, cherries, avacados, peaches, strawberries and so much more.
+For more information about these important pollinators go to The Million Pollinator Garden Challenge.

 For more information about natives visit Grow Native!, The Grow Native! program provides information and resources for promoting biodiversity with native plants.
 Our native plant program has expanded every year and is divided into two groups of plants: Perennials and Trees & Shrubs